zapier/visual-builder/docs/_partners/integration-examples.md

 <a id="crm"></a>

-## Add a CRM or Contacts App to Zapier
+## Add a CRM or contacts app to Zapier

 CRM—or customer relationship management—apps are more than just a list of contact details.
 They're detailed databases that link contacts with companies, companies with deals, and more.
 That makes them a bit more tricky to integrate with Zapier than many other apps where each bit of data stands alone.